 1. Freestanding Pergola Designs

 These pergolas are the most flexible in terms of placement.
-They can be installed in any part of the yard, as a part of the patio space or around the pool.
+They can be installed in any part of the yard, part of the patio space, or around the pool.
 Making such pergolas puts forth greater time and cost considerations.
-This is mainly because the freestanding structure means that they rest upon, four sturdy posts.
+This is mainly because the freestanding structure means that they rest upon four sturdy posts.
 Wooden posts are usually used for this purpose.
 This also involves a bit more woodworking skills to balance the pergola.

-Rectangular freestanding pergolas are the conventional option in this niche but slightly curved edges can also be established.
+Rectangular freestanding pergolas are the conventional option in this niche, but you can also establish slightly curved edges.
 Choose the space for a freestanding pergola with care.
-Establishing such a pergola in close proximity of the walls can render the space between the posts and walls, useless.
+Establishing such a pergola near the walls can render the space between the posts and walls useless.

 Attached pergolas are a common option in the niche of residential pergola designs.
-These pergolas are also easier-to-make since they use an existing structure of the house as the support.
-While one end is anchored by the supporting structure, the other end is secured with posts.
+These pergolas are also easier to make since they use an existing structure of the house as support.
+While the supporting structure anchors one end, the other end is secured with posts.
 Lesser posts mean lesser expense on lumber and decreased woodworking requirements.

 An attached pergola should match its supporting/surrounding surfaces.
-For instance, if the pergola is in the vicinity of stone or brick surfaces, unfinished wooden pergola posts aren't the best option.
+For instance, if the pergola is near stone or brick surfaces, unfinished wooden pergola posts aren't the best option.
 You would need to paint or stain the pergola posts to ensure that they appear complementary to the surrounding landscape.

 3. Tips for Embellishing Outdoor Pergolas

-Even the most humble-looking pergolas can be given an embellished appearance by adding some climbing plants, like vines.
-The presence of flowering plants also softens the look of bigger pergolas that can sometimes have a very rigid appearance.
+You can give even the most humble-looking pergolas an embellished appearance by adding climbing plants, like vines.
+The presence of flowering plants also softens the look of bigger pergolas that can sometimes have a rigid appearance.

-Along with directing the climbing plants along the body of pergola, you can add hanging baskets of flowering plants from the top of pergola.
-More decorative options include hanging chimes from and decorative strings along the pergola posts.
+Along with directing the climbing plants along the body of the pergola, you can add hanging baskets of flowering plants from the top of the pergola.
+More decorative options include hanging chimes from and decorative strings along with the pergola posts.

-The posts can be covered with drapes to neutralize their functional look and establish a more aesthetic appeal.
-Other options include establishing slightly-curved arbor tops.
+You can cover the posts with drapes to neutralize their functional look and establish a more aesthetic appeal.
+Other options include establishing slightly curved arbor tops.
 A functional-cum-decorative addition can be attaching a small swing at one end of the pergola.

 4. Pergola Design Basics: Materials & Basic Designing Precautions:

-- Though many of the retailed pergola kits are made of synthetic and metallic materials, hardwoods are the best option.
+Though many retailed pergola kits are made of synthetic and metallic materials, hardwoods are the best option.
 Woods like redwood and cedar combine durability with a visual appeal.
 Hardwoods like cedar usually don’t warp, needing minimal care.

-- Pergola’s height shouldn’t exceed that of the windows as this can block the natural daylight entering the home’s interiors.
+Pergola’s height shouldn’t exceed the windows as this can block the natural daylight entering the home’s interiors.
 However, if establishing a taller pergola is inevitable, use widely-spaced planks of wood to create the roof.
-This ensures sufficient daylight along with creating semblance of a pergola roof.
+This ensures sufficient daylight, along with creating the semblance of a pergola roof.
 This is often referred to as a lattice-like structure for the pergola roof.

-- Choose climbing plants like vines with care since they have different growing needs.
-While morning glories are light plants and need minimal support to grow, heavy vines like wisteria should be used only among sturdy pergolas made of heavy woods due to their additional weight.
+Choose climbing plants like vines with care since they have different growing needs.
+While morning glories are light plants and need minimal support to grow, you should use heavy vines like wisteria only among sturdy pergolas made of heavy wood due to their additional weight.